coder-mike/microvium/doc/contribute.md

 ## Debugging Native Code

-I'm debugging the C/C++ code in Windows in Visual Studio.
+I'm debugging the C/C++ code in Windows in Visual Studio Community Edition (if the version matters, I'm using Visual Studio 2019, version 16.7, with "Desktop development with C++" enabled during install).

 ### Debug Node.js Native Bindings